FuadKhan2/DIP_lab_final_task/README.md

 ## Task 1
 - **Description**:
-  In this task, I extructed details of the provided image like: image dimension, frequency distribution of intensities, range.
+  In this task, I analyzed a grayscale image by extracting details such as its dimensions, intensity distribution, and intensity range.
+Additionally, I displayed the image and plotted a histogram to visualize the frequency distribution of pixel intensities.
 - **Approach**:
-  I used a simple intensity subtraction method to decrease brightness while ensuring the pixel values remain in valid range.
+  I processed the image by loading it as grayscale, extracted intensity distributions, and visualized the frequency of pixel intensities using NumPy and Matplotlib.

 ### Code Walkthrough